 One now checks easily that \equref{zelfinvers}, and hence \leref{b1b2} does not hold for $c=c_{V,V}$ for any object $V$ in $\Cc$, with $c$ defined as above. \end{remark}

 \begin{definition} Let $\Cc$ be an an additive, monoidal category, but not necessarily symmetric.
-A \textit{YB-Lie algebra in} $\Cc$ is a triple $(L,\lambda,\lie)$, denoted $L$ for short if there is no confusion possible, where $L$ is an object of $\Cc$, $\lambda$ is a Yang-Baxter operator of order two for $L$ in $\Cc$, and $\lie:\ L\ot L\to L$ is a morphism (which we call -- despite our notation -- a {\em Lie bracket}) in $\Cc$ that satisfies
+A {\em YB-Lie algebra in} $\Cc$ is a triple $(L,\lambda,\lie)$, denoted $L$ for short if there is no confusion possible, where $L$ is an object of $\Cc$, $\lambda$ is a symmetric Yang-Baxter operator for $L$ in $\Cc$, and $\lie:\ L\ot L\to L$ is a morphism (which we call -- despite our notation -- a {\em Lie bracket}) in $\Cc$ that satisfies

 and is such that the following diagram commutes: